ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 response = Typhoeus.get(url, connecttimeout: 1, timeout: 1)
 ```

-No error is raised.
+No exception is raised.
 Check for a timeout with:

 ```ruby
 response.timed_out?